-I still have some office supplies, but they are in a small box in a nearby closet.
-I don’t need to use them every day, so I keep them out of the way so I can focus on what’s important.
+I still have some office supplies, but only what fits in my single drawer.
+I don’t need to use them every day, so I keep them out of the way so I can focus on what’s important, urgent, now.

-So, even if your work requires more paperwork or certain tools to accomplish your tasks, it’s still important to ask yourself if everything in your workspace is necessary.
+So, even when your work requires more paperwork or certain tools to accomplish your tasks, it’s still important to ask whether everything in the workspace is necessary.

 As a experiment, why not give this a shot: get rid of everything today (box it up or simply get it out of the way), then slowly reintroduce items to your workspace as needed over the next few days.
 Then get rid of anything you didn’t reintroduce—anything you don’t use this week.
 It’s like having a miniature Packing Party for your workspace.
 Are you willing to experiment?